DimitarPetrov/stegify-flutter-plugin/README.md

 The original implementation is in `Go` and can be found here: [stegify](https://github.com/DimitarPetrov/stegify)

-This plugin uses [go-mobile](https://github.com/golang/mobile) for generating platform native bindings and exposes `Dart` functions which can be used directly in you flutter mobile application!
+This plugin uses [go-mobile](https://github.com/golang/mobile) for generating platform native bindings and exposes `Dart` functions which can be used directly in your flutter mobile application!

 ## API